 - Saturday: 10am–4pm

 Ngā Wāwata is an art exhibition space located inside the area to the side of the front entrance in front of the main library desk.
 The art space has a strong community focus as an exhibition space for community groups, schools and individuals who otherwise may not have access to exhibition spaces on the Kāpiti Coast.
-It is promoted as a “user friendly” place where artists can (with the guidance of the Art Space Coordinator) have the experience of organising and curating their own exhibition.
+It is promoted as a “user friendly” place where artists can have the experience of organising and curating their own exhibition.

 Roderick & Gillian Deane Art Exhibition Space, Paraparaumu Library

 The Art Exhibition Space is available to local artists and arts groups who may not have access to other galleries.
 Exhibition periods are for two weeks.

 The gallery is often booked months ahead so if you are interested in exhibiting please submit a Booking Request Form with your proposed exhibition and preferred dates, or email the Arts Advisor, Rosie Salas, at [email protected] with this information.